HuemulSolutions/enola/README.md

 ```

 **Note**: You can replace the simulated response with an actual model response (e.g. GPT-4, Ollama, BERT).
+You can check our user guide to build a chatbot using Ollama, by visiting our section [Building an Ollama Chatbot](docs/building_chatbot_ollama.md).

 #### **5.1.9.
 Add the Model's Response to the Step**
 ```python